xoxzo/blog.xoxzo.com/content/Events/ConnecTechAsia-2019-en.md

 ### Inside the mind of a hacker

-The Power Station Hack: Inside the Mind of a Hacker –– Don’t Let the Lights Go Out by Joseph Carson, Chief Security Scientist & Advisory CISO, Thycotic
+The Power Station Hack: Inside the Mind of a Hacker â€“â€“ Donâ€™t Let the Lights Go Out by Joseph Carson, Chief Security Scientist & Advisory CISO, Thycotic

 As a security consultant and hired for ethical hacking projects to test the strength of security measures for clients, Joseph would typically spend 90% of his effort on research, and probably 10% on physical attack to the system.